ferrocene/ferrocene/ferrocene/doc/qnx7-manual/src/targets/aarch64-unknown-nto-qnx710.rst

 ..
 SPDX-License-Identifier: MIT OR Apache-2.0
    SPDX-FileCopyrightText: The Ferrocene Developers

-.. _aarch64-unknown-qnx:
+.. _aarch64-unknown-nto-qnx710:

-:target:`aarch64-unknown-qnx`
+:target:`aarch64-unknown-nto-qnx710`
 ====================================

-The ``aarch64-unknown-qnx`` Ferrocene target provides support for QNX SDP 8.0+ on ARMv8-A processors operating in AArch64 mode.
+The ``aarch64-unknown-nto-qnx710`` Ferrocene target provides support for QNX on ARMv8-A processors operating in AArch64 mode.

 .. note::

-    QNX SDP 8.0 only supports :ref:`x86_64-unknown-linux-gnu` and :ref:`x86_64-pc-windows-msvc` as host platforms.
+    QNX SDP 7.1.0 only supports :ref:`x86_64-unknown-linux-gnu` and :ref:`x86_64-pc-windows-msvc` as host platforms.

     Currently, Ferrocene only qualifies cross compilation to this target from